 - Guide 1: How to Remove 360 Total Security from Windows.

-- Guide 2: Get rid of 360 Total Security from Mac OS X.
+- Guide 2: Get rid of 360 Total Security on Mac OS X.

-- Guide 3: Remove 360 Total Security from Google Chrome.
+- Guide 3: Remove 360 Total Security in Google Chrome.

 - Guide 4: Erase 360 Total Security from Mozilla Firefox.